 There are lots of fun day-trips that take you into the countryside to learn about the local farming and fishing communities and if you’re looking for some culture, the ruins of My Son Sanctuary are considered by many to be Vietnam’s most significant archeological site.
 My Son Sanctuary can be visited in a half-day trip, including a boat trip back to Hoi An.

-Without a doubt, if I were returning to Hoi An without the kids, I would choose to stay at the Nam Hai.
-However, with small children, I would probably recommend the Hyatt Regency in Danang over the Nam Hai.
-You can read Mum on the Move’s review of the Hyatt Regency here.
+The Nam Hai is one of my favourite resorts anywhere in the world.
+Without a doubt, if I were returning to Hoi An with no kids or with older kids, I would choose to stay at the Nam Hai.
+However, with small children or toddlers, I would probably recommend the Hyatt Regency in Danang over the Nam Hai.
+You can read our review of the Hyatt Regency Danang here.

 Pin it for Later!